Fitness startup Peloton's shares fall 7% in market debut

-(Reuters) - Shares of Peloton Interactive Inc PTON.O, the fitness startup known for on-demand workout programs on its exercise bikes, slid as much as 7% in their market debut on Thursday, indicating that investors are becoming increasingly skeptical of money-losing startups.
+(Reuters) - Shares of Peloton Interactive Inc, the fitness startup known for on-demand workout programs on its exercise bikes, slid as much as 7% in their market debut on Thursday, indicating that investors are becoming increasingly skeptical of money-losing startups.

 The New York-based company’s shares opened at $27.00, down from its initial public offering price of $29.00 that raised about $1.16 billion at a valuation of $8.1 billion.

-The listing comes on the heels of an underwhelming debut by teeth alignment firm SmileDirectClub Inc SDC.O and office sharing company WeWork pushing back its highly anticipated stock market debut on valuation concerns.
+The listing comes on the heels of an underwhelming debut by teeth alignment firm SmileDirectClub Inc and office sharing company WeWork pushing back its highly anticipated stock market debut on valuation concerns.

-Ride-hailing companies Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O) also went public earlier this year with high expectations, but their shares have tumbled since then, after investor concerns over their steep losses.
+Ride-hailing companies Uber Technologies Inc and Lyft Inc also went public earlier this year with high expectations, but their shares have tumbled since then, after investor concerns over their steep losses.

 Investors and experts tracking recent IPOs said several startups thinking of going public in the next 12-18 months would be extremely wary of the recent backlash against loss-making firms and may end up staying private longer.